FloncDev/school-calendar/README.md

 ## How to use
 Currently it is not in a usable state for the public but if you want you could try.
 Create a file called `schedule.json` in the same directory as this README.md file.
 Inside, copy the following format
+_the following is out of date, json structure has been updated.
+TODO: change
 ```json
 [
     [